kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 * __Track your progress with GitHub__: building up that above commit map was a nice way to track the progress of my daily coding.
 Lengthening my "Current Streak" as much as I could was always a nice pat on the back I gave myself.

 * __Write a lot of code, but make sure you maintain a work/life balance__: [I tweeted about coding everyday once](https://twitter.com/kaidez/status/596670528515104768) but Christian Heilmann chimed in saying that a social life is also needed.
 I didn't say that in my original tweet but do agree with him.
 Too many programmers code morning, noon and night while sacrificing their social life.
-To be clear I DEFINETLY don't recommend that.
+To be clear I definitely don't recommend that.

 * __Learn tooling while you lean code__: I had to understand the web stack to fix those work bugs but also had know about preprocessors like Sass, browser-based package managers like npm and build tools like Gulp.
 Lots of strides have been made in web stack tooling so it's important that learn them, particularly if you want a long term career in web development.